 It's All About Me: Having a The Hero around is good, but The Villain doesn't care for any of that and quickly reveals that he performed his heinous deeds for selfish reasons to find his place in the world.

-Jaded Washout: Played with David, he was The Ace in his college days and is now holding to a humble job and a crumbling family.
+Jaded Washout: Played with.
+David was The Ace in his college days and is now holding to a humble job and a crumbling family.

 Lantern Jaw of Justice: When showing off a piece of comic book art to a prospective client, Elijah explains how the square jaw is common to superheroes, while supervillains have more pointed facial features.
 Later, a sketch artists rendering of the the hero who saved the kids (David) is given a jawline to rival Dick Tracy.